mchan7841/search_algorithms/README.md

 ## Depth-First Search
 ### Premise
 Using a last in first out queue we will explore the possible states by exploring the latest state added to the frontier.
-TODO: add more

 ### Pseudo Code
 ```